CheyenneMDavid/Just-Cakes/README.md

 ### User: sign-up / sign-in / sign-out
 All handled by Allauth
+When signing in, there's a timed display telling the user that they are signed in successfully.
+The green message informing the user has a close button in the form of an "X".
+Whilst it is functional, it's more cosmetic because although a user can click it, the message times out and the screen changes quickly.

 ### Using the Navigation
 Use of the navigation is limited or extended according to whether someone is signed in or not.